 Epoxy putty typically takes around 1 to 2 hours to fully cure and create a watertight seal.
 Be sure to follow the manufacturer’s instructions for the specific product you are using.

-1 thought on “How to Fix a Leaky Drain Pipe in Basement:”
+1 thought on “How to Fix a Leaky Drain Pipe in Basement?”